inbo/whip/docs/specifications.md

   Specification 3
 ```

-The set of specifications provide the data descriptions of each of the terms (i.e. columns).
-These rules should be tool (software) independent, but anyone can develop software or applications that are able to understand these specification files and executes tests to evaluate a data set to these specification files.
+The set of specifications for each term describes the data characteristics of each of the terms (i.e. columns).
+These rules should be tool (software) independent, but anyone can develop software or applications that are able to understand these specification files and executes tests to evaluate a data against these specification files.

 In order to provide maximum interoperability amongst different developments, a common error description (providing information about the individual failures) is proposed.
 The validation information will be stored as json, referring to the line of the data set, the term and the type of test as a minimal exchangeable output format: